-If a household applies that has been displaced by government action or a declared presidential emergency.
+If a household applies that has been displaced by a government action or a declared presidential emergency.
 These applicants will take priority over other outside applicants.

-Applicants whose household income is below 30% of median income will receive priority for subsidized apartments to meet income targeting requirements.
+Applicants whose household income is below 30% of the median income will receive priority for subsidized apartments to meet income-targeting requirements.
+A report will be pulled upon unit turnovers to determine if the 40% requirement is being met and apply as necessary.